Bo Yang

 In my D.Phil study, I interned at the Augumented Reality team of Amazon (Palo Alto, CA).
 In my M.Phil study, I interned at Hong Kong Applied Science and Technology Research Institute.
 In my undergraduate study, I was an exchange student at Universitat Politècnica de València (Valencia, Spain).

-Email / vLAR Group / Google Scholar / Github/ Xiaohongshu(小红书)
+Email / vLAR Group / Google Scholar / Github/ RedNote(小红书)

 Research

 I lead the Visual Learning and Reasoning (vLAR) Group, focusing on the fundamental research problems in machine learning, computer vision, and robotics.
-Our research goal is to build intelligent systems which endow machines to recover, understand, and eventually interact with the real 3D world.
-This includes accurate and efficient recognition, segmentation and reconstruction of all individual objects within large-scale 3D scenes.
+Our research goal is to build intelligent systems which endow machines to understand and interact with the real 3D world.

-Several fully funded PostDoc/PhD/RA positions for 3D vision and robot learning are available now.
+Multiple fully funded PostDocs/RAs/PhDs(Sep'26, Jan/May/Sep'27 Entry) in 3D vision, embodied AI, edge large models, and time series models are available now.
 Email me with your CV and transcripts!

 (All emails/CVs are carefully read and evaluated.
 Only matched candidates will be responded.)